fedspendingtransparency/data-act-broker-web-app/src/help/technical.md

-#### October 21, 2025{section=technical}
+#### November 12, 2025{section=technical}

 In this release, here is a list of technical changes that may require infrastructure or database updates, or represents additional functionality.

-* Removed jQuery dependencies from the frontend code.
+* Standardized all scripts with date arguments to be of the same format for consistency.
-* Replaced the Settings Picker for 508 compliance.
+* Resolved minor bug with the initializing script for developers.
-* Cleaned up various SQL rules to improve performance and readability.
-* Updated documentation for contributing to the backend code to keep up-to-date.
+* Reworked the frontend code for the DABS Generate E/F page for comprehensiveness.